TaraRhoseyn/bookstack_web_app/README.md

 ![Feature 5](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-5.PNG)

+*User stories covered by this feature:*

+21. As a site owner, I want users to be able to navigate the website easily so that users are more likely to have an enjoyable experience and return to use the website.
+5. As a first-time user, I want to be able to log out easily so that I can come back to populating my account at a later date.

 **Feature 6: Footer**

 The footer is rather plain and doesn't change much from desktop to tablet and mobile view.
 I designed it to be plain to not distract from the main navigable elements on the page, especially as the design of the pages were largely modular in nature.
 The same footer is available on all pages apart from the original home page before users are registered/logged in.

 ![Feature 6](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-6.PNG)

+*User stories covered by this feature:*

+10. As a regular visitor, I want to be able to give feedback to improve the website over time.
+21. As a site owner, I want users to be able to navigate the website easily so that users are more likely to have an enjoyable experience and return to use the website.

 **Feature 7: Add books**